robisim74/angular-l10n/README.md

 };
 ```

-> Do you only need to localize and not translate?
-Give the `providers` an empty array, but provide the supported locales in the `schema` anyway

-Import the modules and the configuration:
+Register the providers and the configuration:
 ```TypeScript
 @NgModule({
     ...